dddrrreee/cs140e-24win/labs/11-imu-i2c/README.md

 </p>

 What to do:
- 1. Plug in your mpu-6050 and make sure that the staff code works (it should give *roughly* 1000 readings for the different axis that are pointed to the ceiling).
+ 1. Plug in your mpu-6050 and make sure that the staff code works.
+    It should give *roughly* 1000mg or -1000mg readings for the different axis that are pointed to the ceiling.
  2. Look in the driver code `driver-accel.c` to see how it's calling the accel code.
  3. Look at the interface description in `mpu-6050.h`.